Aidilele/Microsoft-FJSP-RL/Readme.md

         for each_case_index in range(batch_size):
             case.get_case(each_case_index)

 Training model by running `./DuelingDQN_Train_main.py`.
-And all of the training parameters can be modified in file `./config.json`.
+And all the training parameters can be modified in file `./config.json`.
-All of the training data will be saved in `./runs`.
+All the training data will be saved in `./runs`.

 Evaluating the model by running `./evaluate.py`.
 Experiments Ganttchart visualization will be saved in `./render_result`.

 ## FJSP simulator

-Users can  implemente their customize algorithm by using our the FJSP environment.All of the dependent files are included in directory `./env` and `./utils`.
+Users can  implemente their customize algorithm by using our the FJSP environment.
+All the dependent files are included in directory `./env` and `./utils`.
 You can create a FSJP environment by running:

     dataset = '1005'    #the dataset must be located in ./dataset